miltontom/up/README.md

 ```
 __NOTE:__ *The path to the* `up.ps1` *script file you saved should be mentioned*.

-Save the file, `Exit` from powershell and reopen it to use the script, or from the current session execute,
+Save the file, `Exit` from powershell and reopen it to use the script or from the current session execute,
 ```powershell
 . $PROFILE
 ```